 By sharing knowledge and skills rooted in ABA principles, caregivers can actively support their child’s behavioral goals.
 This fosters a more effective and compassionate approach to tackling sleep challenges.
 Let’s explore this together!
 We’re here to help you every step of the way!

 Encouraging a balanced diet filled with whole foods can really make a difference, especially when we steer clear of sugary snacks and caffeine, particularly as bedtime approaches.
 Think about foods rich in magnesium, like bananas and nuts - they can help promote relaxation.
-This is especially important since around 70% of autistic children may face challenges with eating disorders and unusual eating habits.
+This is especially important since around 70% of autistic children may face and unusual eating habits.

 Now, let’s talk about physical activity!
 Keeping active throughout the day is crucial for using up energy and getting the body ready for a good night’s rest.
 Aim for at least 60 minutes of moderate exercise daily.
 Studies show that physical activity interventions lasting over 60 minutes can significantly improve sleep quality (p < 0.01).
 Plus, engaging in physical activity three or more times a week has been shown to positively impact rest quality (SMD of -0.81, p < 0.05, I = 95%).
 Just remember, it’s best to avoid vigorous activities close to bedtime, as they might make winding down a bit tougher.